 What is a Manifold?

-Throughout our work in topological spaces,
+Throughout our work in

 metric spaces, and

-homeomorphisms, we have built a vocabulary
+homeomorphisms, we have built

 integration, or measurement.
 We now isolate a class of spaces that retains enough

-Euclidean character to do calculus, while still capturing the global complexity of
+Euclidean character to do calculus, while still capturing the global complexity

-interesting geometric objects: manifolds.
+of interesting geometric objects: manifolds.

-A manifold should be thought of as a space that is "locally Euclidean, globally not
+A manifold should be thought of as a space that is "locally Euclidean, globally

-enough that we can draw a paper map of it.
-The set of rotation matrices
+plane.
+Such a region is flat enough that we can draw a paper map of it.
+The

 \(\mathrm{SO}(3)\)

-lives inside the \(9\)-dimensional space of \(3 \times 3\) real
+lives inside the \(9\)-dimensional space of \(3 \times 3\) real matrices, but

-the small.
+in the small.

 intermediate step.
 The structures used in physics, robotics, optimization, and

-machine learning are almost always smooth manifolds — manifolds
+machine learning are almost always smooth manifolds, manifolds

 on which differentiation makes sense.
-The smooth structure is built on top of the
+The smooth structure is built on top of

-the layered approach clarifies what differentiation actually adds.
+and because the layered approach clarifies what differentiation actually adds.

 The Three Conditions